oxford-arc/arc-software-guide/docs/source/apps/arc_pytorch.rst

   module spider PyTorch

-those with CUDA designations need to be run on the HTC cluster in order to benefit from GPU accelleration.
+Those modules with CUDA designations need to be run on the HTC cluster in order to benefit from GPU accelleration.
-Be aware that you should load the module you intend to use on an interactive session, and it will inform you of the GPU compute capability it has been built for.
+Please be aware that you should load the module you intend to use on an interactive session, and it will inform you of the GPU compute capability it has been built for.
 This will ensure that you can specify the correct GPU type in your submission script.

 For example (from htc-login)::